MicrosoftDocs/office-developer-client-docs/docs/access/iif-function-access-custom-web-app.md

 ---
-title: "IIf Function (Access custom web app)"
+title: "IIf function (Access custom web app)"
 manager: kelbow
 ms.date: 9/5/2017
 ms.audience: Developer
 ms.topic: reference
 localization_priority: Normal
 ms.assetid: 58a24f46-c61d-432a-a957-d831e960795d
 description: "Checks whether a condition is met, and returns one value if TRUE of another on if it is FALSE."
 ---

-# IIf Function (Access custom web app)
+# IIf function (Access custom web app)

 Checks whether a condition is met, and returns one value if TRUE of another on if it is FALSE.